josecomboni/Ahoy/README.md

 # Configuration & Customization #

 The steps described above will get you up and running with minimal setup.
 However, Swashbuckle offers a lot of flexibility to customize as you see fit.
-Check out the table below for a complete listing of configuration and customization options:
+Check out the table below for the full list of options:

 * [Swashbuckle.Swagger](#)